la2050/archive/_projects/2015/create-project.md

   'Please identify any partners or collaborators who will work with you on this project.
 How much of the $100,000 grant award will each partner receive?': >-
     Our project partner is the Los Angeles Unifies School District.
 LAUSD teachers will receive $38,000 in stipends.
-  'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': 'The total cost of the project is $100,000.'
-  'Please include a detailed budget of how you will use $100,000 to implement this project.': >-
-    LA2050 funds will be used to offset the cost of training for 60–100 teachers in LAUSD.
-Specifically funds will cover the cost of conference training facilities/food and refreshments ($49,000) and stipends for participants ($38,000).
-The remainder ($13,000) is the mandatory service fee of 26% that CSUN applies to all off-campus, externally funded projects.
-This service fee covers the cost of administration, payroll, and facilities.
   How do you plan to scale the success of your proposal?: >-
     As one of the largest teacher preparation universities in California, CSUN is well positioned to build upon its success at increasing pupil achievement